Victor0000001/Engg1340/README.md

 Game Rules

+Bellow are the main rules of the game.
+Players must follow them to progress, complete quests, enhance their abilities, and unlock more content.

 1. Navigation Rules
 - Initial Access: Players start on the planet Sylvaris and unlock other planets by completing planetary quests.
 - Planet Features: Each planet has unique environments and effects.
 All quests on a planet must be completed before the player can leave.